anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This document needs to create a registry for key indices in the CBOR map.
 It should be given a name, and the amending formula should be IETF Specification.

+## Resource Type Attributes registry

+This specification registers new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE)
+Parameters" registry per the {{RFC6690}} procedure.

+    Attribute Value: brski.jp
+    Description: This BRSKI resource type is used to query and return the supported BRSKI (CoAP over DTLS) port of the constrained Join Proxy.
+    Reference: [this document]

+    Attribute Value: brski.rjp
+    Description: This BRSKI resource type is used to query and return the supported BRSKI JPY protocol port of the Registrar.
+    Reference: [this document]

 ##Resource Type registry

 This specification registers a new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE) Parameters" registry.